Articles & Databases

 Locate statistical market research data for 63 sports, 85 product categories, plus full-text articles and reports in more than 10 leading trade publications covering U.S. and international sports marketing and sporting goods business.

 Comprehensive database of media and marketing information.
-Covers traditional media--such as magazines, newspapers, television and radio--as well as alternative marketing opportunities such as online, out-of-home and direct marketing.
+Covers traditional media — such as magazines, newspapers, television, and radio — as well as alternative marketing opportunities such as online, out-of-home, and direct marketing.
 Catalogs more than 60,000 media properties in all.
 Also includes Nielsen Segmentation & Market Solutions, a feature that supports market research using Nielsen Claritas and PRIZM data.